aus10powell/aus10powell.github.io/_posts/2020-05-26-poizon-plants.markdown

 ## Conclusion
 If you've gotten this far: thanks for reading!

+Several training lessons were learned during the development of the Poizon Plant iOS app.
+I discovered that training only the last 20 layers and using Adam optimizer led to a smoother convergence and higher overall accuracy.
+Data augmentation techniques, such as random rotations and flips, were utilized to further improve the model's robustness.
+In addition, the hyperparameters of the model were fine-tuned to achieve the best possible performance.
+The choice of classification task over object detection was made for practical reasons, and a goal of achieving over 90% F1 score was set.
+I found that focusing on high-loss images helped to understand true performance, and careful consideration was given to label the data properly.
+Also, the use of GPUs was important to maintain the momentum of the project.
+Finally, a fair comparison between images was essential to avoid contextual information as a confounder.
+Overall, these lessons demonstrate the importance of careful consideration and experimentation during the development of deep learning models.

+ I deployed the model using TensorFlow Lite, a mobile framework for running machine learning models on mobile devices.
+To make the model even more efficient on mobile, I used the MobileNetV2 architecture, which is designed specifically for mobile devices and has a smaller memory footprint than other CNN architectures.
+With the model deployed and optimized for mobile, it was ready for use in real-world applications.

 ### References
 * **[Poizon Plant iOS app](https://apps.apple.com/us/app/poizon-plant/id1475980295 "Link to iOS App")** (Note: the app being available to download is contingent upon free ads covering the registration cost of iOS apps.
 If the link is broken, it's likely because there wasn't enough ad revenue)